portel-dev/photon/README.md

 When you run `photon upgrade`, it:
 1. Extracts local version from `@version` tag
-2. Fetches remote version from registry
+2. Searches all enabled registries for remote version
 3. Compares versions (semver)
 4. Downloads and updates if newer version available